A Glossary of Terms for Preparing Sauces

 Straining is a culinary technique that separates solids from liquids by passing the mixture through a fine mesh sieve, cheesecloth, or other porous material.
 This process helps to achieve a smoother texture, remove unwanted impurities, and extract flavorful liquids from ingredients.

-Straining is commonly employed in various culinary preparations, including stocks, sauces, soups, custards, and beverages.
-Staining removes bones, vegetables, and other solids when making stocks or broths, leaving a clear and flavorful liquid behind.
+Straining is commonly employed in culinary preparations, including stocks, sauces, soups, custards, and beverages.
+When making stocks or broths, straining removes bones, vegetables, and other solids, leaving a clear and flavorful liquid behind.
 In sauces and soups, straining helps achieve a smooth and velvety texture by removing lumps or fibrous bits.
-Staining ensures a silky-smooth consistency for custards and desserts by removing any egg solids or other impurities.
+Staining ensures a silky-smooth consistency for custards and desserts by removing egg solids or other impurities.

 The choice of straining material depends on the desired result.
 A fine mesh sieve is suitable for removing small particles and achieving a relatively smooth texture.
 At the same time, cheesecloth or muslin is ideal for straining finer liquids or extracting juices without any solids.